ecrespo/websearch-mcp-server/.junie/guidelines.md

   - SSE heartbeats are sent every ~30s while connected.

 - Troubleshooting
-  - ImportError for `fastapi`, `authlib`, `loguru`, etc.: dependencies not installed.
+  - ImportError for `fastapi`, `loguru`, etc.: dependencies not installed.
 Re-run the install step.
-  - 401/permission issues when calling `web_search`: ensure you called the `authenticate` tool first and that Auth0 credentials are correct.
+  - 401/permission issues when calling `web_search`: ensure you called the `authenticate` tool first and that LOCAL_TOKEN is correctly configured.
   - 404 for `/session/{id}/status`: session not yet created; it is created on first `/mcp/{id}` or `/sse/{id}` call.
   - Tavily-related errors: verify `TAVILY_API_KEY` and network connectivity.